 Greetings!
-I am an Associate Professor of Philosophy at Wake Forest University.
+I am the A. C. Reid Professor of Philosophy at Wake Forest University.
 My work is primarily in contemporary meta-ethics, moral psychology, theory of action, normative theory, and philosophy of religion.

-I was very honored to be awarded both the 2009 Wake Forest University Reid-Doyle Prize for Excellence in Teaching and the 2009 Wake Forest University Award for Excellence in Research.
-This is the first time that a faculty member has ever won both prizes in the same year.
+I am very honored to have been awarded the A. C. Reid Chair in Philosophy, the 2014 Kulynych Family Omicron Delta Kappa Award for Student Engagement, the 2009 Wake Forest University Reid-Doyle Prize for Excellence in Teaching, and the 2009 Wake Forest University Award for Excellence in Research.
 More details are available here.
-From 2011-13 I was also the President of the North Carolina Philosophical Society.